terencezl/terencezl.github.io/_posts/2023-03-21-a-week-of-rust.md

 <!--more-->

 This book was written for experienced programmers with a few other languages under their belts.
 As of today, I think most programmers embarking on learning Rust are from the C++ land.
-Like C++, Rust was designed as a system language that aimed to be extremely efficient ([zero-cost abstraction](https://stackoverflow.com/questions/69178380/what-does-zero-cost-abstraction-mean)).
+Like C++, Rust was designed as a systems language that aimed to be extremely efficient ([zero-cost abstraction](https://stackoverflow.com/questions/69178380/what-does-zero-cost-abstraction-mean)).
 So as a user, you must pay attention to resource management, notably [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) (vs [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) in other popular languages), copying vs referencing, etc. But it also aims to solve issues practitioners of C++ have struggled with at scale regarding memory safety ([undefined behavior](https://en.wikipedia.org/wiki/Undefined_behavior), [segmentation fault](https://en.wikipedia.org/wiki/Segmentation_fault)).
 This imposes much unexpectedness on programmers at various levels.

 I wrote about my programming journey in a separate [post](/blog/2023/03/20/my-programming-journey/).
 Long story short, I had enough exposure to C++-style resource management and found it instrumental to my learning of Rust.
 If you come from other backgrounds, your mileage will differ.
 There was a synthesis of properties from other languages into Rust, and I found myself returning to the C++ mental box for comparisons the most.
 Here I would like to highlight the parts I found note-worthy.